Arthur Butler, 6th Marquess of Ormonde: Later life and descendants

-Arthur and Jesse's younger daughter, Lady Martha Butler worked as a nurse during World War II.
-She married Ashley Charles Gibbs Ponsonby 1950, with whom she had four sons.
+Arthur and Jesse's younger daughter, Lady Martha Ponsonby, worked as a nurse during World War II.
+In 1950 she married Ashley Ponsonby, son of Sir Charles Ponsonby, 1st Baronet, with whom she had four sons.
 Ashley had served in the Coldstream Guards in North Africa and Italy during the Second World War, and was stationed in Bermuda during the late 1940s.
 At the time of their marriage he worked at the Merchant Bank Helbert Wagg.

 Lady Martha and Ashley and lived at her husband's ancestral estate at Woodleys, Oxfordshire, which borders the Blenheim Palace estate.
-Ashley succeeded his father Sir Charles Ponsonby in the baronetcy of Ponsonby of Wooton, Oxfordshire, upon the latter's death in 1976, becoming Sir Ashley Ponsonby, 2nd Bt.
-Woodleys House and Estate had been in possession of the Ponsonby baronets since 1881, and the family continued to play a prominent role in Oxfordshire public life during Lady Martha's lifetime, with her husband serving as Deputy Lieutenant of Oxfordshire from 1974 to 1980, and Lord-Lieutenant of Oxfordshire from 1980 to 1996.
-He was created a Knight Commander of the Royal Victoria Order by The Queen in 1993.
+Ashley succeeded to the Ponsonby Baronetcy following his father's death in 1976, becoming Sir Ashley Ponsonby, 2nd Bt.
+Woodleys House and Estate had been in possession of the Ponsonby baronets since 1881, and the family continued to play a prominent role in Oxfordshire public life during Lady Martha's lifetime, with her husband serving as Deputy Lieutenant of Oxfordshire from 1974 to 1980, and Lord Lieutenant of Oxfordshire from 1980 to 1996.
+He was created a Knight Commander of the Royal Victorian Order by Queen Elizabeth II in 1993.
 Sir Ashley and Lady Martha Ponsonby both died in 2010.